In 2008, Capt. Patrick Caffrey of the 2nd Battalion, 7th Marines’ Combat Engineer Platoon was deployed in Afghanistan.

 A Look Into the Brain

-A new study published in PLOS One has found a way to tell TBI and PTSD apart by using brain scans.
+A new study published in has found a way to tell TBI and PTSD apart by using brain scans.

 The researchers gathered more than 20,000 people with TBI, PTSD, both conditions, or neither.
 They scanned participants using single-photon emission computer tomography (SPECT), an imaging technique that can measure blood flow to highly specific regions of the brain.